Dido Elizabeth Belle: At Kenwood House

 At the time, it was suggested that Mansfield's personal experience with raising Dido Belle influenced his decision.
 Thomas Hutchinson later recalled a comment by a slave-owner: "A few years ago there was a cause before his Lordship brought by a Black for recovery of his liberty.
-A Jamaica planter, being asked what judgment his Lordship would give [answered] 'No doubt ... he will be set free, for Lord Mansfield keeps a Black in his house which governs him and the whole family.
+A Jamaican planter, being asked what judgment his Lordship would give, answered] 'No doubt ... he will be set free, for Lord Mansfield keeps a Black in his house which governs him and the whole family.

 Social position

 The notion of a biracial child born in this era to be raised as part of an aristocratic British family was virtually unheard of, and the social conventions of Mansfield's household are somewhat unclear.
-A 2007 exhibit at Kenwood suggests that Dido's African origins may have played a part in the disparity, yet it was also usual to treat illegitimate children as lesser family, therefore she was not permitted to dine in with guests, as was reported by Thomas Hutchinson.
+A 2007 exhibit at Kenwood suggests that Belle's African origins may have played a part in the disparity, yet it was also usual to treat illegitimate children as lesser family, therefore she was not permitted to dine in with guests, as was reported by Thomas Hutchinson.
 He said Belle joined the ladies afterwards for coffee in the drawing-room.
 In 2014, author Paula Byrne wrote that Belle's exclusion from this particular dinner was pragmatic rather than the custom.
 She notes that other aspects of Belle's life, such as being given expensive medical treatments and luxurious bedroom furnishings, were evidence of her position as Lady Elizabeth's equal at Kenwood.

 As Belle grew older, she took on the responsibility of managing the dairy and poultry yards at Kenwood.
 This was a typical occupation for ladies of the gentry, but helping her uncle with his correspondence was less usual.
 This was normally done by a male secretary or a clerk.
 However, Elizabeth was never recorded managing dairy or poultry yards.
-Thomas Hutchinson also remarked on Dido's position in 1779 "She is a sort of Superintendent over the dairy, poultry yard, &c., which we visited, and she was called upon by my Lord every minute for this thing and that, and shewed the greatest attention to everything he said."
+Thomas Hutchinson also remarked on Belle's position in 1779 "She is a sort of Superintendent over the dairy, poultry yard, &c., which we visited, and she was called upon by my Lord every minute for this thing and that, and shewed the greatest attention to everything he said."